-Part 4 describes the process of development and approval of the Concept Note to ensure the proposed activities are in line with the requirements of the Policy for the Association of Organizations with FSC, the Policy to Address Conversion and the FSC Remedy Framework.
+Part 4 describes the process of development and approval of the Concept Note to ensure the proposed activities are in line with the requirements of the Policy for Association and the FSC Remedy Framework.
 During the Concept Note process, the planned remedy\ actions will be reviewed, enabling all parties to determine the practicality and appropriateness of those proposed activities, with the intention of strengthening the proposed projects' likelihood of success.